Politics of Harry Potter: Education versus indoctrination

 Entertainment Weekly noted that the post-9/11 generation's "ideas about war, about leadership, about the dangers of consolidation of power and of dictatorship, about the importance of dissent, and about heroism and sacrifice, have been shaped at least in part by Rowling," and that their concept of freedom of speech has been influenced by Rowling's weathering of her books' everyday challenges.

 Bill O'Reilly joined in the political fray over Harry Potter character Albus Dumbledore's outing by asking if it was part of a "gay agenda" to indoctrinate children.
 He called J. K. Rowling a provocateur for telling fans about Dumbledore's sexuality after the books were written.
 His guest, Entertainment Weekly Senior Editor Tina Jordan, called his "indoctrination" claims "a shallow argument", saying "indoctrination is a very strong word" because "we all know gay people, whether we know it or not."
 O'Reilly continued the following day, saying that the real problem was that Rowling was teaching "tolerance" and "parity for homosexuals with heterosexuals".
 His guest, Dennis Miller, said that tolerance was good and didn't think you could indoctrinate a child into being gay.

 Zenit, a news agency dedicated to promoting the message of the Catholic Church, accused Rowling of betraying her readers by disclosing Dumbledore's sexuality and said that Rowling was the wealthiest woman in Britain thanks to the lack of political, social, or moral propaganda in her books.
-The Berkeley Beacon, in their article No Politics in Harry Potter, said that one parent's perception of indoctrination was another's education, countering charges that Rowling promoted homosexuality in her books.
+An op-ed said that one parent's perception of indoctrination was another's education, countering charges that Rowling promoted homosexuality in her books.
 Discussing the controversy, Rowling told the BBC that "Christian fundamentalists were never my base" and thought it ridiculous to question if a gay person could be a moral compass in the 21st century.

 Discussing the values and morality of her characters Draco and Dudley, Rowling explained that both were indoctrinated with their parent's beliefs.
 "The moment Draco got what he thought he wanted, to become a Death Eater, and given a mission by Lord Voldemort, as he did in Harry Potter and the Half-Blood Prince, reality finally hit him," Rowling said, because his dream was "so very different".
 She said that there was a real moral cowardice to Draco, but that he was not wholly bad.